build-on-aws/content/tutorials/deploy-webapp-ECS-Codecatalyst/index.md

 We need an IAM role to create workflows to build and deploy your application.
 Instead of creating two roles, you can create a single role called the CodeCatalystPreviewDevelopmentAdministrator role.
 CodeCatalystPreviewDevelopmentAdministrator role has very broad permissions which may pose a security risk.
 We recommend that you only use this role in tutorials and scenarios where security is less of a concern.

 You can create the role by navigating to summary page of your space, then click on 'Settings' tab and go to the 'AWS Account' page.
 Open the 'Manage roles from AWS Management Console' page and create a CodeCatalystPreviewDevelopmentAdministrator role.

 ![Create IAM Role](images/CodeCatalyst_IAMRole_1.png "Create IAM Role")

+In the **Add IAM Role** page, choose to create a new CodeCatalystPreviewDevelopmentAdministrator role

 ![Create IAM Role](images/CodeCatalyst_IAMRole_2.png "Create IAM Role")

 The role will be created as 'codeCatalystPreviewDevelopmentAdministrator', appended with a unique identifier.